euisuh/CineDataQuest/README.md

 # CineDataQuest

 CineDataQuest is my ticket to cinematic data analysis.
-With over 3 million entries, delve into ticket sales, movie preferences, and more as I showcase my SQL skills in this portfolio project.
+With over 3 million entries, delve into ticket sales, movie preferences, and more as I showcase my SQL skills in this practice portfolio project.
 Lights, camera, data!

 ## Conceptual Design